grafana/grafana/docs/sources/datasources/_index.md

 {{< vimeo 720004179 >}}

-For general information about querying in Grafana, and common options and user interface elements across all query editors, refer to [Query and transform data][query-transform-data].
+For general information about querying in Grafana, and common options and user interface elements across all query editors, refer to [Query and transform data](ref:query-transform-data).

 ## Special data sources